pouchdb-community/pouchdb-full-sync/README.md

 <img alt="Normal CouchDB replication" src="doc/chart2.png" width=450/>

 Notice that all the revisions are kept, even the non-leafs.
 So you can call `db.get('id', {rev: '1-x'})` and the data will be there!

-Caveats
----

-If you want to permanently preserve history, you should never call `compact()` or enable `auto_compaction`.
-Once you compact, the non-leaf revisions in that database are lost.

-Also, your database can grow wildly out of control, because CouchDB/PouchDB is storing your full document history.
-Be cognizant of [browser data limits](http://pouchdb.com/faq.html#data_limits).

-Also, be forewarned that CouchDB 2.0 will deprecate the `_compact` API, meaning that it will compact whenever it deems necessary.
-So at that point, you may need to stick with CouchDB 1.x or PouchDB Server.

-This plugin also supports replicating between two CouchDBs (since PouchDB itself can do that), but note that the changes will flow through PouchDB, rather than using the CouchDB replicator at the `/_replicate` endpoint.

-PouchDB currently has a hard limit of 1,000 revisions ([unless you help fix it :smile:](https://github.com/pouchdb/pouchdb/issues/2839)), at which point it will cut off the revision history.
-CouchDB has a [`_revs_limit` API](https://wiki.apache.org/couchdb/HTTP_database_API#Accessing_Database-specific_options) which you can use to configure the limit.

 Usage
 ----